Online Bookmaker Scam: BetUS

 Scam Copycat Site

 BetUS once owned and operated a domain at “bestsportsbookreview.com” which was designed to be a Sportsbook Review knockoff site.
-The site, not so shockingly, heavily promoted BetUS and picked them as their top recommended sportsbook.
+The site, not so shockingly, heavily promoted BetUS and picked them as their top recommended bookmaker.

 The site was run directly from the sportsbook themselves and had a fake affiliate or advertiser as a cover up to their true intentions.
 This is a disgusting way to do business and without a doubt misled thousands of players into depositing at BetUS.